Memory Loss: When to Seek Help

 In an aging adult, forgetting beyond the normal rate can be a symptom of a disease such as Alzheimer's disease or vascular dementia.
 It is important to determine the underlying cause of your forgetfulness and to start treatment as soon as possible.

-Seek immediate medical attention if someone has acute or sudden forgetfulness after a head injury or is accompanied by sudden weakness or numbness on one side of the body, severe headache, difficulty to talk, or facial sagging.
+Seek immediate medical attention if someone has acute or sudden forgetfulness after a head injury or is accompanied by sudden weakness or numbness on one side of the body, severe headache, difficulty talking, or facial sagging.

 If your forgetfulness seems to progress quickly, persists, or worries you, see a doctor quickly.